-Men who shepherd congregations have an important role in Lutheran and Roman Catholic churches.
-Both traditions hold that ministers and priests are worthy of honor and respect, which is reflected in names and titles given to them, such as “reverend.”
+Men who shepherd congregations are essential in Lutheran and Roman Catholic churches.
+Both traditions hold that ministers and priests are worthy of honor and respect, reflected in names and titles given to them, such as “reverend.”
 One of the names that Catholics call their priests is “father.”
 Do Lutherans do the same?

 Lutherans don’t call their ministers “father” like Catholics do their priests.
-Lutheran teaching doesn’t universally prohibit calling any earthly man “father,” but forbids it in contexts where they believe God’s glory is being obscured.
-Martin Luther taught men could be called father in the right context.
+Lutheran teaching doesn’t universally prohibit calling any earthly man “father” but forbids it in contexts where they believe it obscures God’s glory.
+Martin Luther taught men could be called fathers in the proper context.

 How do Lutherans and Catholics interpret Jesus Christ’s instruction to not call any earthly man father in Matthew 23:9?
 Why do Catholics call their priests father?
 What did Luther teach about calling men father?
 Keep reading to learn more.

 Following the Apostle Paul’s example (see below), the early church called clergy “father.”

 At the time, the name didn’t imply all of the doctrines now embedded in the priest’s office.
 Nevertheless, the term “father” was connected to various offices in the early church.
 (Also see What Do Lutherans Believe About Mary?)